|University of Arkansas at Little Rock|

 Unless the student has received a suspension of ten (10) or more days or expulsion, the support person may not actively participate in the investigation process or address the hearing panel, present evidence, make objections or statements, ask questions of any party or witness or otherwise participate in the hearing, beyond privately communicating with the party that he or she is supporting.
 If the student has received a suspension of ten (10) or more days or expulsion, the support person may fully participate during the appeal proceeding.

 The university will make every reasonable effort to ensure that the investigation and resolution of a complaint occurs in as timely and efficient a manner as possible.
-The university’s investigation and resolution of a complaint (including an appeal, if applicable) will generally be completed within 60 calendar days of the receipt of the complaint, absent extenuating circumstances.
+The university’s investigation will generally be completed within sixty (60) days of the receipt of the complaint, absent extenuating circumstances.
 Hearings, if at all, will take place after the conclusion of the investigation.
-If hearings have taken place, both the complainant and the respondent generally will receive a final outcome letter within ten (10) calendar days of the conclusion of the hearing.
+If hearings have taken place, both the complainant and the respondent generally will receive a final outcome letter within ten (10) days of the conclusion of the hearing.

 For purposes of calculating all time periods set forth in this complaint and grievance policy, a business day is defined to mean normal operating hours, Monday through Friday, excluding recognized national and state holidays and university closings.